-- one person helping another to achieve something - giving help and support in a way that will empower the mentee to move forward with confidence towards what he/she wants to achieve. - creating an informal environment in which the mentee can feel encouraged to discuss their needs and circumstances openly and in confidence with another person who is in a position to be of positive help to them.
+- One person helping another to achieve something - Giving help and support in a way that will empower the mentee to move forward with confidence towards what they want to achieve. - Creating an informal environment in which the mentee can feel encouraged to discuss their needs and circumstances openly and in confidence with another person who is in a position to be of positive help to them.